-- 1. Minimum number of games: 4. - 2.
-A round robin format will be used depending on the number of entries. - 3.
-Singles Competition: The top three female and the top three male participants in each age category with the highest scratch average score will be awarded medals. - 4.
-Team Competition: The top three teams in each age category with the best average will be awarded medals. - 5.
-In the event of a tie, there will be a one game tiebreaker. - 6.
+- 1. A round robin format will be used depending on the number of entries. - 2.
+Singles Competition: The top three female and the top three male participants in each age category with the highest scratch average score will be awarded medals. - 3.
+Team Competition: The top three teams in each age category with the best average will be awarded medals. - 4.
+In the event of a tie, there will be a one game tiebreaker. - 5.
 The decision as to whether bowlers playing singles can also participate on the team bowling will depend on the number of lanes available and thus as to whether singles bowling can be conducted separately from the team bowling.
 The Host will inform the CSGA as soon as possible whether the schedule will allow for both events to be run separately.
 If this is possible, then bowlers playing singles may also play on a team.